 Compassionate pain management awaits you at Kroll Care, Georgia licensed pain clinic # 350.
 Our goal is to meet the needs of patients so as to provide them with the opportunity of having a meaningful quality of life.
-To achieve this, we utilize multiple modalities.
+To achieve this we utilize multiple modalities.
 Unlike many interventional “pain” clinics, KROLL CARE, PC's approachNEVER requires that a patient receive any of these procedures as a condition of obtaining treatment with appropriate medications.

 Daily Morphine Equivalents

 The relative potency of opioid medications are calculated in Daily Morphine Equivalents (ME’s).
 This allows a comparison to the medication “load” from medication to medication.
 There are some variations among the many conversion calculators but all agencies now use some form of ME.
 Here are examples of relative ME’s: read more

 Kroll Care has expanded it’s laboratory testing capability